Updated: October 12, 2022

 Even when you place your trust’s assets in the control of a trustee, you can still give explicit instructions about how the trustee manages them.
 Since a trust is a dynamic financial tool, providing details is a more difficult process and requires more thought and professional help.

-Once you have an effective estate plan, it is important to realize that this may only be efficient for a short period of time.
+Once you have an effective estate plan, it is important to realize that this may only be effective for a short period of time.
 An estate plan is a dynamic financial tool and evolves constantly, for many reasons.

 To maintain an effective estate plan you must be aware of any and all changes that affect your estate and make any updates or changes to your plan to account for them.
 However, no changes can be made in an irrevocable trust.